ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/schema.md

 </$root>
 ```

-To declare what nodes could be inside the registered element, the {@link module:engine/model/schema~SchemaItemDefinition#allowChildren} property could be used:
+To declare which nodes could be inside the registered element, the {@link module:engine/model/schema~SchemaItemDefinition#allowChildren} property could be used:

 ```js
 schema.register( 'myElement', {